 Our bodies change with age.
-We may not like it, but at least most changes are gradual.
-One thing that does not change as we age is our need for physical activity.
-Physical activity keep us both mentally and physically healthy.
-But before you head out the door, learn why your risk for injury is higher as you get older.
+It may not be a pleasant thought, but at least most changes are gradual.
+One thing that does not change as the body ages is the need for physical activity.
+Physical activity promotes physical and mental well-being.
+Before you head out the door, learn why your risk for injury is higher as you get older.

 As we get older, tendons and ligaments lose some of their elasticity.
 This can lead to reduced range of motion in the joints, making these areas more prone to injuries.
 And unfortunately, older bodies tend to take a bit longer to recover from injuries.